-Anyone who has ever used an Apple Watch knows it’s among the best health trackers out there, but until now, you’ve had to buy an iPhone to make it work.
-That double investment is a real barrier for many.
+Right now, the Apple Watch is the last truly “locked” device: other smartwatches, scales and sensors can sync with almost any phone — except this one.
+Anyone who has ever used an Apple Watch knows it is among the most advanced health-tracking tools available, but until now you have had to buy an iPhone to make it work.
+That double investment is a real barrier.

-If this wall falls, the digital health market will change overnight: millions will be able to choose what’s best for them, without being forced into a single brand’s ecosystem.
+If this wall falls, the digital health market could change overnight: millions of people will be able to choose what is best for them, without being forced into a single brand’s ecosystem.
+What does this mean?
+More freedom, more competition, and much broader access to simple, reliable and well-tested remote health-monitoring tools.

-Why the Apple Watch Ultra Stands Out
+Why the Apple Watch Ultra stands out

-To get a sense of what’s at stake, here’s a snapshot of what the Apple Watch Ultra can do:
+Here is a snapshot of what the Apple Watch Ultra can do:

-• Wrist-based ECG (Electrocardiogram)
+• Wrist-based ECG (electrocardiogram)

-• Continuous heart rate monitoring with anomaly alerts
+• Continuous heart-rate monitoring with anomaly alerts

-• Blood oxygen (SpO) measurement
+• Blood oxygen (SpO2) measurement

 • In-depth sleep analysis